nerves-project/toolchains/README.md

 various hosts and targets, they don't seem to exist for the combination supported by Nerves.
 This project fills that gap.

+See the GitHub `Releases` tab to download the toolchain.
+The naming for toolchains is:

+    nerves-toolchain-<gcc tuple>-<host OS>-<host architecture>-<version>.tar.xz

+The `gcc tuple` is a standard way of describing a target.
+The most important parts are the architecture (e.g., `arm`) and the C Library and ABI (e.g., `gnueabihf`).
+You will receive an error from Nerves if you mix toolchains.
+The easy way to decide which toolchain you need is the following:

+  * Raspberry Pi Model A+, B, or B+ - `armv6-rpi-linux-gnueabi`
+  * Raspberry Pi 2, BBB, and most other ARM boards - `arm-unknown-linux-gnueabihf`

+The `host OS` and `host architecture` describe your system.
+If you're running on a Mac, this is `Darwin-x86_64`.

 ## Linux

 Install the following packages: